turbot/steampipe-plugin-gcp/docs/tables/gcp_storage_bucket_object.md

-# Table: gcp_storage_object
+# Table: gcp_storage_bucket_object

-Storage buckets are the basic containers that hold data.
-Everything that you store in cloud Storage must be contained in a bucket.
+The Objects resource represents an object within Cloud Storage.
+Objects are pieces of data that you have uploaded to Cloud Storage.

 ## Examples